andreystarenky/OneLog_RUHACKS_2020/README.md

 ## Built with
 Android Studio, Firebase, Google Cloud, Flask

-See https://devpost.com/software/onelog for more a better description
+See https://devpost.com/software/onelog for a full description